zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

 5. Ensure the **Validation Success** message is displayed, and then select **Create** to provision the new Azure Cosmos DB.

+6. It takes about 10 minutes for the new Cosmos DB account to be created.
+You can move on to the next task while you wait.

 ### Task 5: Create an Azure Container Registry

 In this task, you create a private Docker registry in the Azure portal, so you have a place to store the custom Docker image you will create during the hands-on lab.